jphaugla/KafkaSparkDSEDemo/README.md

 *WARNING* Don't try to run this with the default m3.xlarge node type-it won't work!!!
 Use an m3.2xlarge to be successful.

 *WARNING*  There is a bug in Spark that is fixed in 6.0.5.
-Before this fix, the spark tiem window will not produce correct results.
+Before this fix, the spark time window will not produce correct results.
 So, wait for 6.0.5 if correct results in the sensor_summary table are important.

 ### Motivation